Peperworx/slacktor/README.md

 The following equivalent code for the Actix framework can handle roughly 400,000 messages/second, and does not allow the Rust compiler to optimize away second loop.
-I have reduced the number of messages to 1 million, as 1 billion is too much for Actix to handle in this case.
+I have reduced the number of messages to 1 million, as 1 billion is too much for Actix to handle in a reasonable timeframe.

 ```rust
 use std::time::Instant;